Low-Calorie Balsamic Yogurt Dressing: Quick To Mix

 Sweet-and-sour honey and balsamic flavors shine, with subtle umami notes from soy sauce and Dijon mustard.
 Creamy Greek yogurt ties it all together, delivering complex flavors in this simple, easy recipe.

-- No blender or food processor needed
+- No blender or food processor required for this recipe (fewer dishes to clean).

 “This recipe is so wonderful!
 It’s exactly what I’ve been looking to make, so that I can recreate all my favorite salads from restaurants.
 Thanks so much! “—ANNE